What Does a Trade Deficit Mean?

 Developing countries often run trade deficits as they import capital goods and technology needed to build their industries.
 This deficit can be a sign of future growth potential.

-The impact of the U.S. dollar
+The Impact of the U.S. Dollar

 The United States’ position as the world’s reserve currency, with the U.S. dollar dominating international transactions, adds a unique wrinkle to its trade deficit story.